Gerassim/symfony-docker/README.md

 ## Docker machine
 If you prefer use docker-machine or in you os you could not use without docker-machine.
-First start new Virtualbox machine `docker-machine create test`.
+First start new Virtualbox machine `docker-machine create symfony-docker-machine`.
 Now you need to know ip address.
 Type `docker-machine ip symfony-docker-machine`.
 Then ensure that terminals from what you use `docker-compose` commands have right env variables:
 `eval $(docker-machine env symfony-docker-machine)`.
 Don\`t forget to edit your host file.